11 reality shows to stream when you’re done with ‘Bling Empire’

 After more than a dozen seasons, a handful of spinoffs, multiple Emmys and countless memes, this VH1 series has become almost as iconic as its stylish host.
 Werk.
 (Streaming on Hulu and CBS All Access; select seasons on VH1)

 ABC’s wildly popular dating series — which launched a franchise and a fandom — is a classic we just can’t leave off this list.
-The current season features the show’s first Black bachelor, Matt Johnson, and enough producer-stirred drama to keep us in it for the long haul.
+The current season features the show’s first Black bachelor, Matt James, and enough producer-stirred drama to keep us in it for the long haul.
 (Season 25 streaming on Hulu and ABC.com; select seasons streaming on HBO Max)

 Read more:

-Note: Correction: A previous version of this report misstated the name of the first Black bachelor, Matt James.